A separation theorem for entire transcendental maps: Introduction

 \subsection{Acknowledgments}

-We are thankful to Arnaud Ch\'eritat and to Pascale Roesch for sharing with us the preprint of their recent work on Siegel discs for polynomial with two critical values (\cite{CR}), from which comes the original idea that ended up generating this present paper.
-We thank Xavier Buff for helpful discussions and we are also thankful to IMUB, to the Complex Dynamics group at Universitat de Barcelona, and to the CODY Marie Curie Network thanks to which this project could be carried out.
-We give very special thanks to the referee for the very thoughtful comments pointing out many details which were not clear enough.
+We are thankful to Arnaud Ch\'eritat and to Pascale Roesch for sharing with us the preprint of their recent work on Siegel disks for polynomials with two critical values \cite{CR}, from which comes the original idea that ended up generating this present paper.
+We thank Xavier Buff for helpful discussions and we are also thankful to IMUB, to the Complex Dynamics group at Universitat de Barcelona, to the CRM Ennio de Giorgi, and to the CODY Marie Curie Network thanks to which this project could be carried out.
+We give very special thanks to the referee for the very thoughtful comments which brought to the clarification of many details, as well as suggesting several simplifications for our proofs.
 Thanks to them the exposition was largely improved.
-In addition he/she greatly simplified the proof of Proposition \ref{Almost straight}.